wzab/wzab-hdl-library/jtag2wb/Xilinx/README.md

   * jtag2wb.vhd - implements the JTAG to Wishbone bridge IP core
-  * jtag2wb.tcl - implements the Tcl code working withthat IP core
+  * jtag2wb.tcl - implements the Tcl code working with that IP core

 The Tcl code offers just three functions: